Compulsive Dog Training | Techniques and Alternatives

 If the trainer’s expectation is not clear to the dog, it can cause confusion and frustration.
 Training should involve clearly defined goals and expectations.

-Is Compulsive Dog Training the Best Approach for Your Dog?
+Is Compulsive Dog Training the Best Approach for Your Pet?

 The way that some people do this training is by using tools like shock collars, choke chains, or physical punishment when the dog does something wrong.
 These things can make dogs feel afraid, anxious, or even angry.
 It’s not a very nice way to teach them and it can be harmful to their well-being.

-Instead of using this cruel training, there’s a better way that is called positive reinforcement.
+Instead of using compulsion based dog training, there’s a better way that is called positive reinforcement.
 This method focuses on rewarding good behavior and ignoring or changing bad behavior.
 When a dog does something good, they get a treat or some praise.
 When they do something bad, they get ignored or redirected to do something else.
 This way of training is much more humane and effective.

 Alternatives to Compulsive Dog Training